 Cloud Computing and VPN

-Can VPN and Cloud Computing work hand in hand?
+Can VPN and Cloud Computing work hand-in-hand?

-How is the integration of VPN to cloud computing done?
+How is VPN integrated to cloud computing?